-Viewports are to be cleaned using the procedures listed below before packaging and shipment.
+- Viewports are to be cleaned using the procedures listed below before packaging and shipment. - These procedures are to be used on (UNCOATED) Calcium Fluoride windows only. - CaF2 is a very fragile material.
+Take care when cleaning.

 Materials and Supplies Needed